It can be hard to imagine how you can learn a physical craft online! I hope some of these frequently asked questions and answers help!

 How often do you respond to postings in the online classroom?
 Do you review all the work posted?

-I check in with the online classrooms everyday.
-During the online workshop sessions, the classes get my full focus and I spend most of the day in the classrooms.
+I check in with the online classrooms everyday, Sunday-Thursday.
+I take Fridays and Saturdays off to have some time offline and renew my energy; to get outside, to make something in the studio, and spend time with my family.
+By doing this, I’m ready for you, and our next week of working together, refreshed, invigorated and passionate about our craft!
+During the online workshop sessions, the classes get my full focus and I spend most of each day in the classrooms.
 I make myself as fully available to you as possible.
 I respond to all questions, and offer feedback on most work, especially if you share something about the piece- your challenges, successes, inspirations or ideas.
 I can’t comment on every post, and strive to always to be genuine and thoughtful in my responses.
 So if your work is beautiful, and beautifully executed, but nothing else enters my mind as I view it, I may not comment.
 I open every picture and blow it up on my screen and look at the details of the work and structure so I can respond with helpful ideas, just like I would in a live classroom.

 Registration will open at 9:00am Pacific Time.
 I’ll be here ready to take care of any issues, with coffee in hand!

-In the Surface Design Online, Composition for Feltmakers and Felting Over the Edge classes, how does the individual project work?
+In the Surface Design Online and Felting Over the Edge classes, how does the individual project work?

 The individual project is your chance to practice, explore more deeply or show off your new skills acquired in the previous weeks of these classes.
 Learning the techniques through sampling in one thing, but it is truly satisfying to them take those new techniques and apply them to a project of your choice.
 Students have made wall pieces, sculptures, vessels, cushions, bags, dresses, vests and coats, curtains.
 It is there to allow you to employ the new techniques, and ask new questions that arise when you are applying surface design in a project.
 It takes you into the next step of using all of the new ideas and techniques in your projects.
 It is always fun to see what you come up with!